slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/06-service-providers.md

 Machine Image" button.
 Provide an appropriate name and description.

 4. Before saving this, open the "Cloud Image Identifiers..." section.
-You then can click on the "Base image?" checkbox and provide the StratusLab Marketplace identifier for the image (see the screenshot below).
+You then can click on the "Native image?" checkbox and provide the StratusLab Marketplace identifier for the image (see the screenshot below).